Computomics/MethylScore/README.md

 module load Nextflow/0.31.1-Java-10.0.2

-nextflow /path/to/MethylScore.nf --SAMPLE_SHEET=/path/to/samplesheet.tsv --SEQTYPE="PE" --GENOME=/path/to/reference_genome.fa
+nextflow /path/to/MethylScore.nf --SAMPLE_SHEET=/path/to/samplesheet.tsv --GENOME=/path/to/reference_genome.fa
 ```
-Currently, SEQTYPE defaults to PE and the reference genome defaults to TAIR9.
-Please change accordingly.
+Currently, the reference genome defaults to TAIR9.
+Please change accordingly if working with other organisms.

 Pipeline parameters are included in the nextflow script itself and are initialized to their default values.
 Currently, passing a config file is not supported, but individual parameters can be passed to the pipeline.